yijisoo/reflect-anki-sync/README.md

 ## Limitations

 Due to the end-to-end encryption implemented by Reflect.app, it is not possible to build a more automated solution for accessing and processing the data.
-The current Reflect.app API does not support direct information access, which is why manual export and conversion are necessary.
+The current [Reflect.app API](https://reflect.academy/api) does not support direct information access (it's Append Only except for the limited information), which is why manual export and conversion are necessary.

 ## License